coderLMN/offlineDB/README.md

 About <strong>browser compatibility</strong>, all sane browsers support HTML 5 (especially IndexedDB, of course) are fine, but <strong>Chrome</strong> is highly recommended because I only included webkit properties for some CSS animation effects.

 Safari?
-No, it does NOT support IndexedDB, at this moment.
+No. It does NOT support IndexedDB, at this moment.

 <strong>One tip:</strong> All the photos must be kept in photos/ directory.
 When you create a new slide, only images under that directory can be selected.
 It's just a html app, isn't it?